At Treehouse Village, our commitment to the planet goes far beyond building energy efficiency into our homes.

 We’ve been committed to low-impact development at every stage from land development to lifestyle:

-- A reduced physical footprint, disturbing only a fraction of our property to preserve the old-growth forest
+- A reduced physical footprint, disturbing only a fraction of our property to preserve 11 acres of century+ secondary forest

-- Passive House design standard for all 30 condos, including highly efficient building envelopes which help create minimal energy needs
+- Passive House design standard for all 30 condos, including highly efficient building envelopes which help minimize energy needs

-- Multiple homes per building, with stacked units and shared walls to reduce building materials and heating demand
+- Multiple homes per building, with stacked units and shared walls to reduce building materials and heating/cooling demand

 - Low-impact stormwater management through bioswales and water-retaining landscape features

-- Intentional project management — hiring locally where possible, as well as reducing construction waste and the volume of earth trucked off site
+- Intentional project management — hiring locally where possible, as well as reducing construction waste and using all fill on site rather than trucking it elsewhere

-- Buildings designed with health in mind, prioritizing good indoor air quality and use of construction materials with low toxicity
+- Buildings designed with health in mind, prioritizing excellent indoor air quality and use of construction materials with low toxicity

 - Shared amenities such as meeting spaces, guest rooms, play areas, and a fitness studio to reduce the size of our homes